After reaching a certain annual income, you might be interested in finding the definition of a jumbo mortgage.

-Also known as Jumbo Loans, the best Jumbo Mortgage definition is something like: a mortgage whose loaned values are larger than the limits set by the two federal agencies (Fannie Mae and Freddie Mac).
+It is something like a mortgage with loaned values higher than the limits set by the two federal agencies (Fannie Mae and Freddie Mac).
 Another simplified definition of jumbo mortgages would be “loans for luxury homes or investment properties”.

-While the metrics for approval for a jumbo mortgage are basically the same as regular loans, the bar for the approval is set much higher.
-The applicant must have outstanding credit, the documentation required is more demanded and the lender, after the recession, is very carefully assessing the credit risk.
+While the metrics for approval for a jumbo mortgage are basically the same as for regular loans, the bar for the approval is set much higher.
+The applicant must have outstanding credit, there might be more paperwork involved and the lender, after the recession, is very carefully assessing the credit risk.
 Several years of tax filings may be analyzed before the bank grants the loan.
 If you have a foreclosure in your past, for instance, chances are you won’t qualify for a jumbo mortgage.
 Moreover, you must demonstrate the possession of strong financial assets.
 Lenders expect you to pay a downpayment between 15 and 30% of the property you intend to buy, though some lenders are easing up on the minimum requirements.
 There are private lenders who would accept even a 5% down payment, though the maximum loan amount will be considerably lower.